lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     fix myspec all reaxff/species 5 1 5 species.log element Si O

-..  container:: justify

 Then, let us use *fix nvt* instead of *fix npt* to apply a thermostat but no barostat:

 ..  code-block:: lammps